 First, we communicate with prospective clients through a phone interview.
 In the phone interview, our Client Care Coordinator gathers basic information about your property (i.e. address, length of time in your home, if you live in our service area, what is currently not working for you in your home and what are the top priorities for your Snohomish County whole home remodel.)

-Before the design process, we will meet together at our office in Marysville, WA to flesh out the main priorities of your whole home remodel and to determine whether (or not) we would be a good fit to work together.
+Before the design process, we will meet together at our office in Marysville, WA to determine the main priorities of your whole home remodel and to ascertain whether (or not) we would be a good fit to work together.
 We also use the initial consultation to get a better understanding of your lifestyle, aesthetic and what your family needs from this remodeling project.
 This meeting will help us determine

 whether or not we are a good fit for each